-Through its network of 2,015 retail service stations in the Philippines as of December 31, 2012, the Company sells gasoline, diesel and kerosene to motorists and to the public transport sector.
+Through its network of 2,015 retail service stations in the Philippines, the Company sells gasoline, diesel and kerosene to motorists and to the public transport sector.
 The Company also sells its LPG brands "Gasul" and "Fiesta Gas" to households and other consumers through its extensive dealership network.